Fuzzing Deep Learning Compilers with HirGen: Evaluation

 As a DL compiler fuzzer focusing on high-level optimization, \techname{} is capable of detecting bugs in high-level optimization or bugs highly related to this stage.
-In this subsection, we manually study the code patch of each fixed bugs detected by \techname{} and analyze their relationship with high-level optimization and how the detection of them improve this stage.
+In this subsection, we manually study the code patch of each fixed bug detected by \techname{} and analyze their relationship with high-level optimization and how the detection of them improves this stage.

 $Bug_2$, $Bug_8$, $Bug_9$, $Bug_{10}$ are bugs detected in high-level optimization.
-Bug-triggered pattern for these four bugs are similar: after high-level optimizations, \techname{} detects a violation of $Oracle_1$.
-These bugs show a inner problem of an optimization or an incompatibility among several optimizations.
-For instance, $Bug_{10}$ shows {\tt FuseOp} can not be well performed after performing {\tt FirstOrderGradient}; $Bug_8$ shows that after performing {\tt InferType} on one function, the solved types cannot be passed to the next function and thus triggers a type problem.
-Fix of these bugs directly improves performance of the optimization and facilitates the possibility of multiple optimization combinations.
+Bug-triggered patterns for these four bugs are similar: after high-level optimizations, \techname{} detects a violation of $Oracle_2$.
+These bugs show the inability to optimize the structure that several high-level optimizations should have optimized, and incompatibility among several optimizations.
+For instance, $Bug_8$ shows that after performing {\tt InferType} on one function, the solved types cannot be passed to the next function and thus triggers a type problem. $Bug_{10}$ shows {\tt FuseOp} can not be well performed after performing {\tt FirstOrderGradient}.
+Fixing these bugs directly improves the performance of the optimization and facilitates the possibility of multiple optimization combinations.

-Though other bugs are not caused by faults in high-level optimizations, they are highly related to them.
-Specifically, \techname{} finds a total of 10 bugs with crash symptom and all of them trigger crash during compilation.
-To improve efficiency, TVM calls {\tt OptimizeImpl} during compilation and invokes 11 high-level optimization implicitly.
-These optimizations work by one or several passes on the high-level IR which performs rewrite at any optimizable expression.
-In each pass, all expressions in high-level IR are visited and assertions embedded in TVM check each expression.
+Besides, \techname{} finds eight bugs with crash symptoms and all of them were triggered during compilation.
+Among them, $Bug_3$, $Bug_{14}$ are directly related to high-level optimization.
+To improve efficiency, TVM calls {\tt OptimizeImpl} during compilation and invokes 11 high-level optimizations implicitly.
+These optimizations work by one or several passes on the high-level IR, which performs a rewrite at any optimizable expression.
+All expressions in the high-level IR are visited in each pass, and assertions embedded in TVM check each expression.
 Bugs in this process may prevent high-level optimizations from being well executed or even result in a crash to stop the optimization.
-Fix for these bugs are actually fix for required passes needed by high-level optimizations.
+Fixes for these bugs are indirect fixes for the required IR passes needed by high-level optimizations.
+Besides, $Bug_{11}$, $Bug_{12}$, and $Bug_{13}$ are in the high-level IR construction.
+Since construction happens before optimization, these bugs also prevent high-level optimizations.